How to install Bludit CMS with Apache on Ubuntu 24.04

 sudo apt install apache2

-Once Apache is installed, the commands below can start, stop, and enable the Apache web server to start automatically when your server boots up.
+Once Apache is installed, use the commands below to start, stop, and enable the Apache web server.
+This ensures it starts automatically when your server boots up.

 sudo systemctl stop apache2